OUIsolutions/cachify/README.md

 - `--cache_dir`: The directory to store cache files (default: `./.cachify/`).
 - `--cache_name`: The name of the cache to use (default: `default_cache`).
 - `--expiration`: Cache expiration time in seconds.
 Use -1 for no expiration (default: -1).
-- `--exec_cmd`: An optional command whose output will be included in the hash calculation.
-This allows you to use the output of an external command (for example, a Git repository version) as part of the cache key.
+- `--hash_cmd`: One or more optional commands whose output will be included in the hash calculation.
+This allows you to use the output of external commands (for example, a Git repository version) as part of the cache key.

 ### Example Usage